youngcy/milier/README.md

 # milier
 a search engineering implement with C++

-I intend to implement a search engineering, I do not use mature tools because I want to learn the basic search engineering skills.
+I'm intend to implement a search enginerring, before I just want to learn some basic skills.
+But now, I want to use frameworks to implement, because I'm not a coder.

-I call it as milier, just I like it.

-In my thoughts, the search engineering will including follows part:
+In my thoughts, the search engineering will including those parts:
   1. crawler
-  2. data base a.storage b.cache
+  2. data base
+    * storage
+    * cache
   3. indexer
   4. word segment algorithm
   5. parser